tmtxt/tmtxt.github.com/_posts/2013-11-12-aria2-as-default-download-manager.md

 {% endhighlight %}

-You can also add `--daemon` to the end of the command to run it as a daemon process so that you don't need to take care of the terminal window that hold the process.
+You can also add `--daemon` to the end of the command to run it as a daemon process so that you don't need to take care of the terminal window that holds the process.
 On Mac OS (and some other Unix/Linux systems), if you want to kill the daemon process, just use `killall aria2c`.